 1. INTRODUCTION

-Fish represents an essential source of animal protein, accounting for nearly half of global animal protein intake (Béné et al., 2016).
+Fish represents an essential source of animal protein, accounting for nearly half of the global animal protein intake (Béné et al., 2016).
 Among the most sought-after species is Clarias anguillaris, commonly known as the African catfish.
 This freshwater fish is highly valued for its rapid growth, flesh quality, high nutritional value, and remarkable tolerance to adverse environmental conditions (El-Naggar et al., 2006).
 These characteristics make it a preferred species in aquaculture, contributing significantly to food security, poverty reduction, and job creation in many sub-Saharan countries (Offem, 2010).
 Despite its economic and nutritional importance, Clarias anguillaris faces several biological constraints, particularly parasitic infestations that can impair its health, growth, and aquaculture performance.
-Notably, the nematodes Procamallanus laeviconchus, a frequent intestinal parasite in African freshwater fish (Sinaré et al., 2021), and Contracaecum sp., whose larvae are known to encyst in visceral tissues (Tombi and Bilong Bilong, 2004), pose significant health threats to both wild fish populations and consumers.
+Notably, the nematodes Procamallanus laeviconchus, a frequent intestinal parasite in African freshwater fishes (Sinaré et al., 2021), and Contracaecum sp., whose larvae are known to encyst in visceral tissues (Tombi and Bilong Bilong, 2004) posing significant health threats to both wild fish populations and consumers.
 P. laeviconchus can cause lesions to the digestive mucosa, thereby altering nutrient absorption and the overall body condition of infected fish, while Contracaecum sp. larvae can induce inflammatory responses, granulomas, or even organ perforations (Ekanem et al., 2011).
 Furthermore, parasitic infections can be devastating in both aquaculture systems and natural populations due to stress factors such as poor feeding and frequent deterioration of water quality (Bondad-Reantaso et al., 2005).
 These infections may also greatly increase the risk of secondary diseases, including fungal, bacterial, and viral infections, leading to fish rejection upon capture (Costello, 2009).
 In humans, the accidental ingestion of Contracaecum larvae can result in serious digestive or tissue disorders (Torres et al., 2000).
 These parasitic pressures are often exacerbated by environmental degradation (Blanar et al., 2009).
-Like all other fish species, Clarias anguillaris a species with high aquaculture potential is susceptible to parasitic nematodes in its increasingly degraded natural habitats.
+Like all other fish species, Clarias anguillaris a species with high aquaculture potential, is susceptible to parasitic nematodes in increasingly degraded natural habitats.
 In this context, it is crucial to conduct parasitological surveys in natural environments to provide a reliable baseline for developing control strategies aimed at improving fish productivity.
 The only known studies on nematode infestation in this species are those by Sinaré et al. (2021), conducted in the freshwater systems of Burkina Faso.
-In Côte d’Ivoire, no investigation has yet been carried out on the nematode species Procamallanus laeviconchus and Contracaecum sp.
-Infecting Clarias anguillaris in the Bandama River at N’Denou.
+In Côte d’Ivoire, no investigation has yet been carried out on the nematode species Procamallanus laeviconchus and Contracaecum sp. infecting Clarias anguillaris in the wild.
+Bandama River at N’Denou.
 This species, which holds considerable economic importance for the local community, inhabits a zone heavily impacted by various forms of pollution, including illegal artisanal gold mining and agricultural runoff.
 These anthropogenic activities degrade water quality and promote the spread of parasitic pathogens, posing serious risks to aquatic life, particularly fish.
 This study therefore aimed to characterize the seasonal dynamics of the physico-chemical parameters of the Bandama River at N’Denou ; identify the attachment sites of nematode parasites infecting Clarias anguillaris and analyze parasitic infestation patterns according to season and fish sex.

 2. MATERIAL AND METHODS